JianwenNN/calculator/README.md

 4. Display "Infinity" if the user tries to divide by 0.<br>
 5. A . button allows user to put in decimals.
 Won't let user to input more than one .<br>
 6. A “backspace” button to allow user to undo if they click the wrong number.<br>
+7. If the user clicked two operators in a row, the latter operator will override the previous operator.<br>
 https://jianwennn.github.io/calculator/